Applications Now Closed.

 The Comptroller is required to contract with a private entity to audit accounts and program eligibility at least annually to ensure compliance with applicable law.
 The State Auditor will also perform periodic audits to verify compliance with eligibility requirements and that funds are used for approved expenses.

-The initial application period will open on February 4, 2026.
-Families may sign up for updates from the Comptroller’s office.
+The application period ran February 4 – March 31, 2026.
+Families can sign up for updates regarding the 2027-28 application period.